ATLAS — Actionable Trajectory and Longitudinal Analysis

 Example recommendations

 ACE analyzed 73,367 jobs.
-89% ran below the 40% GPU utilization threshold.
-38.7% showed near-zero GPU activity — likely walltime padding or misconfigured job scripts.
+89% ran below the 60% GPU utilization threshold.
 Primary action: audit the top 10 job scripts by GPU-hours wasted and implement a right-sizing policy for repeat offenders.
 Secondary action: enable --gpu-bind=closest in Slurm defaults.
 Expected improvement: 10–20 percentage points in average utilization (current: 25.7%).

 Trajectory analysis

-Section titled “Trajectory analysis”With multi-year certification data, ATLAS generates trajectory projections — given the changes implemented since the last assessment, what composite improvement is plausible in the next assessment window.
-This projection is documented as an estimate with disclosed confidence.
-It is not a guarantee.
+Section titled “Trajectory analysis”With multi-year assessment data, ATLAS generates trajectory projections — given the changes implemented since the last assessment, what composite improvement is plausible in the next assessment window.
+This projection is documented as an estimate with disclosed confidence, not a promised outcome.

 Trajectory analysis becomes meaningful after the second assessment.
 The first assessment establishes the baseline.